Dallas Fuel: Team identity

 On October 5, 2017, the Dallas Fuel brand was officially unveiled.
 The creation stemmed from the Overwatch League requirement for participating franchises to create new geolocated brands, as well as business entities, specific to the league.

 Due to the energy's sector's influence on Dallas culture and economy, plus the rich energy sector legacy of new investment partners Hersh Interactive Group led by Dallas-based Kenneth Hersh, the name "Fuel" was eventually selected.
 In addition, the team revealed they hoped the selection would appeal to fans from all walks of life.

 With the franchise looking to breathe new life into esports fans in Dallas and hoping to transcend current industry standards, the iconic blue flame was selected to symbolize the spark that would ignite the change.
-The logo also pays homage to the heritage and strength of the energy sector in Texas, the industry in which team investor Kenneth Hersh made his riches.
+The logo also paid homage to the heritage and strength of the energy sector in Texas, the industry in which team investor Kenneth Hersh made his riches.

-The official team colors are blue, grey, and black.
-Blue serves as the primary team color in recognition of the endearment "Boys in Blue" that the team had acquired under parent organization EnVyUs.
-The Fuel's jerseys are white on away games and blue on home games; they also have the Jack in the Box logo, the first OWL jersey sponsor, prominently placed on the front.
+The official team colors were blue, grey, and black.
+Blue served as the primary team color in recognition of the endearment "Boys in Blue" that the team had acquired under parent organization EnVyUs.
+The Fuel's jerseys were white on away games and blue on home games; they also had the Jack in the Box logo, the first OWL jersey sponsor, prominently placed on the front.